sam1am/Ryzen-Master-Commander/README.md

 # Ryzen Master & Commander 🚀

-Ryzen Master & Commander is a Linux GUI application for monitoring and controlling Ryzen-based systems, with a focus on handhelds with newer Ryzen chipsets like those from GPD.
-It provides features such as temperature and fan speed monitoring, fan control, and TDP (Thermal Design Power) settings management. 🌡️💨🔧
+Ryzen Master & Commander is a Linux GUI application for monitoring and controlling Ryzen-based systems.
+It provides features such as temperature and fan speed monitoring, fan control, a fancy fan curve editor, and TDP control.

 ![Main UI](img/main_ui.png)
 *The main user interface of Ryzen Master Commander*